Yinuo-M/stopwatch/README.md

 1. Time display: The current elapsed time is displayed in the 00:00:00:00 (hours, minutes, seconds, centiseconds) format.
 Time is updated by recursively calling `requestAnimationFrame` and using the timestamp provided by `requestAnimationFrame`'s callback's first argument.

-2. Start button: There's a start button that start or continues the timer.
+2. Start button: There's a start button that starts or continues the timer.
 Starting the timer hides the start button and shows the pause, lap and reset buttons.

 3. Pause button: There's a pause button that pauses the running timer.
 It only appears after the timer starts running.
 Pausing the timer hides the pause button and shows the start button.